brave-intl/bat-go/payment/README.md

 ### Creating a Free Trial

+Given the knowledge of a free trial SKU unlimited numbers of trials can be created.
+Care must be taken to keep free trial SKUs secret.

 Certain SKU tokens do not have a price, and once users have created an order for them they may redeem credentials to access the related service.
 In this example, we will create a free trial order for Brave Talk:

 Construct a `POST` request to ```/v1/orders``` with the following metadata